 Oh, and I forgot the most important part.
 Make your jars look cute!
 I used fabric scraps, baker's twine, and made my own jar labels for gift giving.
 Printable PDFs you can download are available in this post.

-You have read this article downloads / printable / recipes with the title Canning for beginners.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/07/canning-for-beginners.html.
+with the title Canning for beginners.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/07/canning-for-beginners.html.
 Thanks!

 No comment for "Canning for beginners"